About the course

 This programme follows the exact same structure as the PGCE route and awards the PGCE and QTS.
 The only difference is that students apply directly via UCAS to the school or alliance.
 Candidates will still attend the same university lectures.

-Click here for full details of the Maths course
+Click here to search for full details of the Maths course

 Alexandra Park School is the lead school in the partnership and will be co-ordinating the recruitment process.
 This will involve attending an afternoon at one of the schools in the alliance and performing a variety of tasks, including some or all of the following: a short presentation, a lesson observation activity, a written feedback exercise, a group discussion activity and an interview.